Question: Prove that: \dfrac{cos2A}{1+ sin2A} = \dfrac{1- tanA}{1+ tanA}

 Deleteand,

-$cos^2A + sin^2A + 2sinAcosA$
+cos^2A + sin^2A + 2sinAcosA

 $= \dfrac{\frac{cosA}{cosA} - \frac{sinA}{cosA} }{\frac{cosA}{cosA} + \frac{sinA}{cosA}}¢